SansBasnet/Churn_Prediction/README.md

 # Churn Prediction

 Random Forest and Decision Tree models were used for predicting churning.
-The dataset contains 10 columns as:
+The dataset contains 10000 samples and 10 columns as:

 - CPL_wrt_BC=change in cost per lead with respect to business category
 - client_state=client's location